morganw-code/ImpulseAuction/README.md

 If a listing is in it's active or ending state, it is displayed at the bottom of the screen.
 If a listing has a bid that belongs to a user that is currently signed in, the listing will also display in the "Live Bids" section for that user.
 And finally, if a listing has been sold to a user and has ended, the listing will appear at the top of the page under the "Sold" section.

+###### Money

+The money gem is used to convert listing prices to Australian rates.
+The prices stored in the listings table is stored in cents, so the gem converts it to dollars.

+###### Ultrahook

+Ultrahook is used to expose an endpoint in local environment, so that stripe can communicate with the application during development in a local environment.

 ##### 2. List and describe any 3rd party services.

 These are the following 3rd party services ImpulseAuction uses to function.